Cray-HPE/docs-csm/operations/node_management/customize_pcie_hardware.md

 # Customize PCIe Hardware

-This page will assist an admin with changing the NCN udev rules for varying PCIe hardware.
+This page will assist an administrator with changing the NCN udev rules for varying PCIe hardware.

-> **`NOTE:`** If a system's hardware is Plan of Record (PoR) then this page is not needed.
+> **`NOTE:`** If a system's hardware is Plan of Record (PoR), then this page is not needed.

 ## Procedure